satbirsingh01/learning_material/git_for_gits.md

 `git checkout [branch_name]`

+It's better to commit your changes before checking out to another branch but you can use git stash as well (see below).

+To list branches in the local repo:

+`git branch -vv`

+*-vv* gives you the latest commit as well as the branch name, nott necessary.

+To list all remote branches:

+`git branch -a`

+To create a branch without switching to it (checking out):

+`git branch [new_branch_name]`

+To delete a branch:

+`git branch -d [branch_name]`

+If you use *-D* instead of *-d* it will delete the branch even if it has unmerged changes.

+To rename the current branch:

+`git branch -m [new_name]`

 ### Merging

+At some point you are going to want to merge these branches.
+The easiest way to do this is to create pull requests through GitHub and their equivilent on other services.
+Merging is done automatically by git which is quite nice really.
+Sometimes, however, git isn't always capable of combining the differences between the file on the two branches and it throws up a merge conflict, I find this easiest to deal with GitHub's merge conflict editor but it can be done with nano or other editors if you are using the CLI to merge.

 ### Feature Branch Model of Software Development

 A common practise in devloping software is to create a new branch for each new feature of the project and merge it with a dev branch.
 Don't push to main until it's ready!

+(Don't check the log of this repo).

 ## Log